-That the Mayor of the City is hereby authorized and directed to immediately certify to the County Commissioners of Arapahoe County, Colorado, the mill levy for the City as hereinabove determined and set.

-ADOPTED by a vote of \\\\\\ in favor and \\\\\ against this 12th day of December, 2022.

-By: City Clerk or Deputy City Clerk
+2. That the Mayor of the City is hereby authorized and directed to immediately certify to the County Commissioners of Arapahoe County, Colorado, the mill levy for the City as hereinabove determined and set.
+Dece ADOPTED by a vote of in favor and against this 12th day of ember, 2022.
+By: Stephanie Piko, Mayor ATT EST: APPROVED AS TO FORM: Ву: City Clerk or Deputy City Clerk For City Attorney's Office